samuelfooks/DTO-Bioflow-M13-technical-workshop/add_tutorial/add_edito_tutorial_slidedeck.md

 marp: true
 paginate: true
 title: Contributing an R Tutorial to EDITO Datalab
-description: From R Markdown to Pull Request in 20 minutes
+description: From R Markdown to a tutorial live on EDITO
 ---

 <style>